m4rco-/dorothy2/README.md

     * The ESX Virtual machines used for the analysis

 The first time you execute Dorothy, it will ask you to fill those information in order to create the required configuration files into the etc/ folder.
 However, you are free to modify/create such files directly - configuration example files can be found there too.
+Finally, check out the file extensions.yml within the /etc folder: it instructs Dorothy's sandboxes about how to process the binaries to analize.

 ###5.
 Use Dorothy
 1. Copy a .exe or .bat file into $yourdorothyhome/opt/bins/manual/